 The ambition is to maintain a high standard of financial information issued by the Group.
-Such information must be accurate and transparent in order to create long-term confidence in the company.
+Such information must be accurate and transparent to create long-term confidence in the company.

-Earnings and a summary of the Group's financial position are presented quarterly and, like the Annual Report, are issued in printed form to all shareholders who so wish.
-All takeovers and other information that may have an effect on the company's share price are announced via press releases.
+Earnings and a summary of the Group's financial position are presented quarterly and, like the annual report, are issued in printed form to all shareholders who so wish.
+All takeovers and other information that may influence the company's share price are announced via press releases.
 All financial information is also available on the website, www.nibe.com.
 Press releases and reports are posted there at the same time as they are made public.

-During the course of the year there have been a number of meetings with Swedish and foreign financial analysts, the media and Aktiespararna, the Swedish Shareholders' Association.
+During the year there were a number of meetings with Swedish and foreign investors and financial analysts, the media and Aktiespararna, the Swedish Shareholders' Association.